WildPastry/FearBoard/README.md

 ## Project

-To display data in a variety of ways.
+To display data in a variety of ways

 ## Copyright